Siphon880gh/devbrain/AI Assisted Coding/Cursor AI/Accurate AI Generation with Cursor - Strategies/_Context - Ever-updating High-Level Context that Optimizes Token Usage and Lowers Likelihood of Lines disappearing.md

 ```

-Then to make sure AI actually uses the [LLM_CODE_REFERENCE.md](https://LLM_CODE_REFERENCE.md "https://LLM_CODE_REFERENCE.md") for every prompt which makes it less likely your other code just disappears from code changes:
+Then to make sure AI actually uses the [LLM_CODE_REFERENCE.md](https://LLM_CODE_REFERENCE.md "https://LLM_CODE_REFERENCE.md") for every prompt which makes it less likely your other code just disappears from code changes because of under-reading the codebase:

 Prompt 2 -
 ```